parcel-bundler/website/src/features/node-emulation.md

 Calls to `fs.readFileSync` are replaced with the file's contents if the filepath is statically determinable and inside the project root.

-- `fs.readFileSync("file", "utf8")` – the contents of the file as a string.
+- `fs.readFileSync(__dirname + "/file", "utf8")` – the contents of the file as a string.
 The "utf8", "utf-8", "hex", and "base64" encodings are supported.
-- `fs.readFileSync("file")` – a [Buffer](https://nodejs.org/dist/latest-v16.x/docs/api/buffer.html) object.
+- `fs.readFileSync(__dirname + "/file")` – a [Buffer](https://nodejs.org/dist/latest-v16.x/docs/api/buffer.html) object.
 Note that the Buffer polyfill is quite large so this may be undesired.

 The `__dirname` and `__filename` variables can be used in the filename argument.
 String concatenation via the `+` operator and the `path.join` function may be used.
 Other functions, variables, or dynamic computations are not supported.
+Computed paths should always be absolute, and not rely on the current working directory.

 {% sample %}
 {% samplefile "index.js" %}